uwmadisonieee/Tutorials/Linux/Workshop_Guide.md

 	- The `-l` flag is used to *list one file per line*
 4. Run `ls --help` to see all the other options possible
 	![ls help](Linux_Workshop_Image_7.png)
-5. Lets change folders/directories now, for this guide we will use the `Document` folder
+5. Let's now change folders/directories now, for this guide we will use the `Document` folder
 	- **NOTE:** feel free to use any folder you want, just replace the word `Document` in the follow examples
 6. To *change directory* run the command `cd Document`
-	- Note since its in the current folder we could also run `cd ./Document`
+	- Note since it's in the current folder we could also run `cd ./Document`
 7. Run both `ls` and `pwd` to see your status of that folder
 8. To go back up to the parent directory run `cd ../`
-9. Lets go all the way to the root folder with `cd /`
+9. Let's go all the way to the root folder with `cd /`
 	- Run both `ls` and `pwd` to see your status of that folder
 10. To get back run `cd ~`
 11. Play around with moving around folders with `cd`, `ls` and `pwd` and when ready move to next sections